 Preparation

-I used small oat flakes, if you have large ones, it’s better to briefly blend them to make them smaller, but not too much; they shouldn’t become flour-like!
-Mash the banana, add the oat flakes, agave syrup, and cocoa.
-Mix thoroughly.
+I used small rolled oats; if you have large flakes, briefly blend them to make them smaller, but not too much—they shouldn’t become flour.

-Place a piece of parchment paper or a pre-cut sheet in the air fryer basket or on the oven tray.
+Place a piece of parchment or one of the pre-cut liners in the air fryer basket or on the oven tray.

-Form the cookies using a spoon or, as I did, with an ice cream scoop, leveling the mixture well in the scoop.
-This way, I got exactly 4 cookies!
-Place one ball of dough at a time on the parchment paper and then flatten with a silicone spatula.
+This gave me exactly 4 cookies.
+Place one ball of dough at a time on the parchment and then flatten with a silicone spatula.

-Bake in a convection oven at 356°F or static at 392°F for 30 minutes: after fifteen minutes, detach them from the parchment paper and flip them.
-Thanks to Loredana Berto for providing the oven cooking info!
+Bake in a fan oven at 356°F or in a conventional oven at 392°F for 30 minutes: after 15 minutes detach them from the parchment and turn them.
+Thanks to Loredana Berto for providing the oven baking info.Once baked, let the cookies cool on a rack.

-Our oat, banana, and cocoa cookies are ready to be enjoyed!
-To be honest, I like them more when they are just warm, I can’t explain why, I think it’s a personal taste issue, a bit like for flourless cocoa brownies that I like slightly warmed while many of my readers prefer them chilled from the fridge!
+To be honest, I like them more when they’re just slightly warm; I don’t know why, I think it’s a matter of personal taste, a bit like the flourless chocolate brownie that I like slightly warmed while many of my readers prefer them chilled from the fridge.

-They can be stored in a closed container, but the next day, to make them taste fresh again, just toast them for a couple of minutes in the air fryer and let them cool again… or enjoy them hot, your choice.
-I recommend trying them and, as always, await your feedback below in the comments!
+They can be stored in a closed container, but the next day, to make them like new, simply toast them, even just for a couple of minutes in the air fryer, then let them cool again or enjoy them hot—your choice.

 Enjoy!